World3D

 is locked so a user cannot move the camera around during this moment.

-At the start of this animation, an event called IS_TRANSITIONING
+At the start of this animation, an event called IS_TRANSITIONING is fired with

-event.value
+event.value being true.

 If you want to subscribe to this event, add a handler like this: